dppdd/ansible-research/README.md

 # ansible-research

+This repository contains:
-This repository contains different approaches for implementing LAMP stack with WordPress application deployed.
-The directories are starting with numbers, and these numbers represent the complexity of the tasks.
+- Different approaches for implementing LAMP stack with an application deployed.

-Below you can find short description of each directory.
+- Application related unit tests written with pytest.

+### Directory structure with short description

+    ├── application-tests                 # Pytest application-related tests.
     ├── magento2-elasticsearch            # Magento + Elasticsearch.
 Separated on 2 servers.
     ├── prometheus-grafana-dockers        # Structured project with roles, handlers, vars.
-    ├── wp-es-kibana-dockers              # Monitoring node - ES, Kibana, Logstash.
-Webtier - WP on dockers.
-    ├── wp-lamp                           # WordPress on LAMP, Debian & Redhat
     ├── wp-letsencrypt-certbot-dockers    # WP + Certbot + Nginx(reverse proxy) + MariaDB on dockers.

+All main-level directories could be considered as a separate and independent project.
-Every project-directory has a readme file with description of the task.
+They contain a readme file with further details.